o0oBluePhoenixo0o/AbbVie2017/FINAL/sentitomo/README.md

 - Topic and
 - Worker

 The 'Topic' view shares the same layout as the dashboard view.
 But instead of just viewing tweets by selecting a time range, with a click on the 'Detect Topics' button, a new clustering of the selected tweets is initated on the server.
 For building the topic detection model only the selected tweets are used.
-After the server has finished building the model and detecting the topics it also applies the poisson trend detection to the fresh clustered messages.
-After both results are calculated the result is sent back to the client via the websocket connection and then gets displayed.
+After the server has finished building the model and detecting the topics, it also applies the poisson trend detection to the fresh clustered messages.
+After both results are calculated the result is sent back to the client via the websocket connection and gets displayed.

 ![SentiTomo Toolbox](https://raw.githubusercontent.com/BluePhoenix1908/AbbVie2017/master/FINAL/sentitomo/img/sentitomo_toolbox.png)